louismullie/temp-data/markdown_final/ebab1be2-32a9-aac2-3ffe-9b40ff750c75.md

 Results

 A total of 24 studies (N = 3090 women, age range, 18–91 years) met eligibility criteria.
 Pooled mean estimates of bladder function parameters were: 6.6 daytime voids (95% confidence interval (95% CI), 6.2, 7.0), 0.4 nighttime voids (95% CI, 0.0, 0.8), 1577mL for 24-hour voided volume (95% CI 1428,1725); 12mL for postvoid residual volume (95% CI, 4, 20); and 28mL/sec for maximum flow rate (95% CI, 27,30).
-Between-study heterogeneity was high for all outcomes (I 2 = 61.1–99.6%), but insufficient data were available to explore reasons for this high heterogeneity (eg, differences by age).
+Between-study heterogeneity was high for all outcomes (I² = 61.1–99.6%), but insufficient data were available to explore reasons for this high heterogeneity (eg, differences by age).

 Conclusion